hashgraph/guardian/docs/guardian/community-standards/guardian-policy-standards-gps.md

 **Maintenance and Support Details:** The proposal should provide clear information about the following:

-* **Policy Owner:** Proposers must provide clear contact information for the policy owner, enabling users to address any issues or questions directly to the policy owner.&#x20;
+* **Policy Owner:** Proposers must provide clear contact information for the policy owner, enabling users to address any issues or questions directly to the policy owner.
 * **Update Schedule:** Proposers should provide an anticipated schedule for reviewing and updating the policy.
 This schedule could be a regular update (e.g., every three months, annually, etc.), or based on other relevant factors.
 If no regular updates are planned, this should be clearly stated.
 The policy submission in the Methodology Library should contain a markdown file that states the date of the last policy update or review, and the subsequent scheduled review.
 * **Support Information:** Proposers should outline the level of support users can expect, ranging from community-based assistance to premium commercial support options.

-## &#x20;Policy Maintenance and Updates
+## Policy Maintenance and Updates

 Once a policy is approved and included in the Methodology Library, it may require updates or maintenance due to changes in scientific understanding, technological advancements, updates to the Guardian, or community feedback.
 Proposers should provide a clear plan for maintaining and updating their policy, and the following standards should be followed by the community and maintainers to enforce such plans.